th174/AacadFluAlign/README.md

 To install:

-First, make sure you have an updated version of Perl 5 installed.
+First, make sure to have an updated version of Perl 5 installed.
+Visit www.perl.org/get.html to obtain the correct perl distribution for your system.

 Then, download and unzip all the files in this repository into a local directory.